What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 Has the government published any guidance advising how to comply with anti-corruption and bribery laws in your jurisdiction?

 The Government of Canada has not published specific guidance, setting out the elements of an effective corporate compliance program.
-However, as Canada is a party to the OECD Conventions, Global Affairs Canada raises awareness of the OECD Guidelines for Multinational Enterprises, which were updated in May 2011.
+However, as Canada is a party to the OECD Conventions, Global Affairs Canada raises awareness of the OECD Guidelines for Multinational Enterprises, which were updated in June 2023.
 These guidelines give recommendations to multilateral enterprises operating in or from OECD countries.
 The guidelines provide non-binding principles and standards for responsible business conduct in a global context consistent with applicable laws and internationally recognised standards.
 Canada has a National Contact Point to support these guidelines.

-In addition, the Government of Canada conducts outreach to enhance awareness and to encourage companies to adopt measures that to meet their legal obligations under the CFPOA and certain offences under the Criminal Code, to have a zero-tolerance approach to the bribery of foreign public officials.
+In addition, the Government of Canada conducts outreach to enhance awareness and to encourage companies to adopt measures to meet their legal obligations under the CFPOA and certain offences under the Criminal Code, to have a zero-tolerance approach to the bribery of foreign public officials.

 Government bodies which provide training and outreach and/or raise awareness of anti-corruption issues include: the RCMP, Financial Transactions and Reports Analysis Centre of Canada (FINTRAC), Global Affairs Canada, Export and Development Canada, the Canada Revenue Agency (CRA), the Department of Justice, Public Services and Procurement Canada, the Competition Bureau of Canada, and the Treasury Board Secretariat.